UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 :name: fig:img-pivot-wider-table
 :figclass: caption-hack

-Going from long to wide with the `.pivot` function.
+Going from long to wide with the `pivot` function.
 ```

 +++

 {numref}`fig:img-pivot-wider` details the arguments that we need to specify
-in the `.pivot` function.
+in the `pivot` function.

 +++ {"tags": []}